Skip to Content

 • ensure parent/guardian involvement in cases where student progression reviews are undertaken for students under the age of 18 years

-• invite the employer to attend any student progression review session
+• invite the employer to attend any a progression review session with the student

-• enable Apprenticeship Support Officers to be involved in student progression review at the invitation of staff, students or employers
+• enable CIT Apprenticeships and Traineeships (CAT) to be involved in student progression review at the invitation of staff, students or employers

 • prioritise monitoring of student progression by: